aws/aws-toolkit-vscode/docs/lsp-debugging.md

     to get the project setup
 3. Uncomment the `AWS_LANGUAGE_SERVER_OVERRIDE` variable in `amazonq/.vscode/launch.json` Extension configuration
 4. Use the `Launch LSP with Debugging` configuration and set breakpoints in VSCode or the language server

+## Amazon Q Inline Activation

+-   In order to get inline completion working you must open a supported file type defined in CodewhispererInlineCompletionLanguages in `packages/amazonq/src/app/inline/completion.ts`